gabetucker2/QuantFinanceCompetition/README.md

 ## Overview

-The **2024 OSU Quantitative Finance Competition** was a competition in which our team, *The Algebros*, secured the **Gold Medal** for achieving the best statistical analysis and Sharpe ratio–adjusted return out of 15 teams.
+The **2024 OSU Quantitative Finance Competition** was a competition in which our team secured the **Gold Medal** for achieving the best statistical analysis and Sharpe ratio–adjusted return out of 15 teams.

 Our models increased our **$10k** portfolio budget (with 2x leveraged return) to **$124K** through day trading over a 10-year period in our simulations.